zestyyyz/rtl8821ce/README.md

 If you are running a non-vanilla kernel then install the headers to match the kernel package.
 Proceed to the section below.

 ### Gentoo Linux
 An unofficial Gentoo package is available, using this repository as upstream.
-It is available from the [trolltoo](https://github.com/dallenwilson/trolltoo) overlay.
 Gentoo does not use or require dkms for packaged drivers.
 ```
-# layman -a trolltoo
-# emerge --ask net-wireless/rtl8821ce-driver
+# just compile the driver noob!
 ```

 ### Manual installation of driver